Electrostatics/electrostatics.github.io/docs/downloads.md

 <!-- TODO:  Add links to source compilation instructions -->
 Users can either download binaries for their platform or compile the software from source code.

-Once your downloads are completed, you must complete the [installation]({{ site.baseurl/docs/installation }}) process, outlined in the next section.

 ### PDB2PQR downloads

 <p>PDB2PQR is currently available in source code form.